Given an integer, swap adjacent bits of it. In other words, swap bits present at even positions with those present in odd positions.

 Huffman Coding (also known as Huffman Encoding) is a algorithm for doing data compression and it forms the basic idea behind file compression.
 This post talks about fixed length and variable length encoding, uniquely decodable codes, prefix rules and construction of Huffman Tree.

-Given a positive number N, efficiently generate all binary numbers between 1 to N.
+Given a positive number N, efficiently generate binary numbers between 1 to N using queue data structure and in linear time.